Iconic monument honouring those who died fighting the Jacobite cause

 A wheelchair is available at the visitor centre.

 There is an audio commentary (7–8 minutes) about the 1745 Jacobite Rising in the exhibition, which has an induction loop.

 An audio programme is available in Dutch, French, Gaelic, German and Spanish.

-The Glenfinnan Monument is at Glenfinnan, 18.5 miles W of Fort William on the A830.
+Glenfinnan Monument is at Glenfinnan, 18.5 miles west of Fort William on the A830.